F1LT3R/grunt-cdn-switch/README.md

       options: {
         // When false, this switch causes cdn_swith to render the HTML
         // block with links to local files
-        cdn: false,
+        use_local: {
-        // Always fetch resources when remote files are newer that local
+          // Always fetch resources when remote files are newer than local
           // or when local files do not exist.
           fetch_new: true,
+        }

         // "blocks" refers to HTML comment blocks that we want to replace
         blocks: {